PatrykLes/component-importer/README.md

 yarn.lock
 ```

 As you can see, it's a good ol' NPM package with its `package.json` and `node_modules`.
 It also has a `tsconfig.json` file as Framer X supports TypeScript by default.
+By convention, all code components live in the `code/` folder.

 ### **Step 2**: add dependencies